 - know yourself: your own values, your truth, and what matters to you; it’s worth taking the time to reflect on this to establish a foundation that serves as a guide for what’s permissible and what is not

-- learn how to feel in-the-moment in order to discern what feels supportive and what feels like a violation so that you can respond accordingly; this can be challenging if your emotions never mattered or fear dominated all else, but you can’t make it safe for yourself if you’re not aware of what you’re experiencing; learn to trust yourself
+- learn how to be present and aware of yourself in-the-moment in order to discern what feels supportive and what feels like a violation, so that you can respond accordingly; this can be challenging if your emotions never mattered or fear dominated all else, but you can’t begin to make it safe for yourself if you’re not aware of what you’re experiencing; learn to trust yourself

-- be willing to speak up for yourself/your inner child and respectfully point out when your boundaries are being violated, and do this consistently and repeatedly if need be
+- be willing to speak up for yourself/your inner child and respectfully point out when your boundaries are being violated; do this consistently and repeatedly if need be

 - acknowledge and thank those who honour your boundary requests, and let go of those who can’t

-- you have a right to feel safe and seek safety first if violations are extreme and/or your physical well-being is at risk of harm
+- you have a right to feel safe and seek safety right away if violations are extreme and/or your physical well-being is at risk of harm

 - know the various ways the controller in you tries to control others and crosses the line, and what triggers it